Matthew-Hsu/PiPass/README.md

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ##### Manually Installing PiPass
 Before you begin, there is a great guide that explains in detail on how to setup a Homepass Relay Station.
 It is a good read and I encourage everyone to take a look at it.
 It is especially helpful to those who are having WiFi driver issues.
 The guide, written by Semperverus, can be found <a href="https://docs.google.com/document/d/1EvmIwTIjPva5MHSFEIN0qsHtRmdRRiX3WNHu_ThxnOs/edit" target="_blank">here</a>.
-The following instructions will assume you are familiar with Linux and will briefly explain where everything is.
+The following instructions will assume you are familiar with Linux and will briefly explain the installation process.

 Here is a list of dependencies needed for PiPass, so install the following packages through these commands: